 The entropy rate may be affected by conditions outside the control of the entropy source itself.
 For example, voltage, frequency, temperature, and elapsed time after power-on are just a few of the factors that may affect the operation of the entropy source.
 As such, documentation will also include the range of operating conditions under which the entropy source is expected to generate random data.
 It will clearly describe the measures that have been taken in the system design to ensure the entropy source continues to operate under those conditions.
-Similarly, documentation shall describe the conditions under which the entropy source is expected.
-Methods used to detect failure or
+Similarly, documentation shall describe the conditions under which the entropy source is known to malfunction or become inconsistent.
+Methods used to detect failure or degradation of the source shall be included.